Camilla Franks: Personal life

 Franks was diagnosed with stage three breast cancer in January 2018, just months after she gave birth to her daughter.
 The cancer required her to have her ovaries removed and she stated she wished she had frozen her eggs earlier in life.
 After a double mastectomy in late 2018, Franks was determined to try for a second baby but sadly suffered five unsuccessful rounds of IVF.

-Franks became engaged to Welsh artist and musician, JP Jones, in 2016 and the couple planned to marry in 2017 but her cancer diagnoses put that on hold.
+Franks became engaged to Welsh artist and musician, JP Jones, in 2016 and the couple planned to marry in 2017 but her cancer diagnosis put that on hold.
 The couple have known each other for over 25 years, meeting in a club in London.

 Australian designer Carla Zampatti is one of Franks' fashion inspirations, alongside Vivienne Westwood and Frida Kahlo.